lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   applied to the CoAP Code field (O.OX code are present in the request and Y.ZZ in the answer).

-* CoAP also obeys to the client/server paradigm and the compression rate can be different if the request is issued from a LPWAN node or from an non LPWAN device.
+* CoAP also obeys to the client/server paradigm and the compression rate can be different if the request is issued from an LPWAN node or from an non LPWAN device.
 For instance a Thing (ES) aware of LPWAN constraints can generate a 1 byte token, but a regular CoAP client will certainly send a larger token to the Thing.
 SCHC compression will not modify the values to offer a better compression rate.
 Nevertheless a proxy placed